 The are a multitude of monster types and variations in the game, including:

 These are augmented by " boss" style creatures which can be summoned for battle under certain conditions, giving the player chances at useful in-game rewards and dropping materials necassary for progression onto higher tier items.
 Some examples are the Eye of Cthulhu, Skeletron, and the Eater of Worlds.

 The game is designed with multiplayer in mind, so players can start a server and invite friends.
-Your character can be used in any of your worlds, and online servers as well.
-When starting a server, it can be hosted on any of your worlds.
-This can save a lot of repetition of advancing your character or world when wanting to play with friends.
-Flags exist for Player versus Player game modes, and you can choose a team color to set player damage.
+The player character can be used in any of the player's worlds, and online servers as well.
+When starting a server, it can be hosted on any world.
+This can save a lot of repetition of advancing a character or world when wanting to play with friends.
+Flags exist for Player versus Player game modes, with choices of team color to set player damage.
 Certain items exist with player/terrain damage in mind, such as thrown grenades that only hurt players and bombs that damage both players and terrain.

 Terraria has received a number of updates since release.
 These have included numerous improvements, such as: bug fixes, adjustable resolution in full screen, additional items, additional enemy types, console/dedicated-type server (no graphics card requirement), as well as Host&Play (listen server) option.

 Full patch notes for 1.0.3 can be viewed here, and for 1.0.4 here, and for 1.0.5 here, and for 1.0.6 here, and for 188.8.131.52 here.

 Version 1.1 was released on December 1, 2011.
 The largest content expansion to date, amongst the things included in the patch are: